hillfung/rg-matrix/README.md

  -s			-- save all LDSC log-files
  -n [value]	-- add prefix to output files
  -p [value]	-- change the number of parallel runs of LDSC to start; default: 5
- -l [value]	-- supply the location of ldsc.py (see https://github.com/bulik/ldsc ); default: /home/vubiopsy/GWAS/resources/software/ldsc/ldsc.py (NOTE: access to this file might be restricted)
+ -l [value]	-- supply the location of ldsc.py (see https://github.com/bulik/ldsc )
- -r [value]	-- indicate which files to use as reference LDscores (see https://github.com/bulik/ldsc ); default: /home/vubiopsy/GWAS/resources/LDScores/eur_w_ld_chr/ (NOTE: access to this file might be restricted)
- -w [value]	-- indicate which files to use as regression weights (see https://github.com/bulik/ldsc ); default: /home/vubiopsy/GWAS/resources/LDScores/eur_w_ld_chr/ (NOTE: access to this file might be restricted)
+ -r [value]	-- indicate which files to use as reference LDscores (see https://github.com/bulik/ldsc ) -w [value]	-- indicate which files to use as regression weights (see https://github.com/bulik/ldsc )

 Example command to run the script with additional flags:
  bash script.make_rg_mat.sh -scp 8 -l ~/ldsc/ldsc.py